prayerhgq/Machine-Learning/README.md

 # Machine-Learning
-This is my first algorithm  chapter
+This is my first respository.